ymuichiro/quick_learning_symbol_en/12_offline_signature.md

 bobSignedTxSignerPublicKey = bobSignedTx.signerPublicKey;
 ```

-Bob signs with the signatureCosignatureTransaction  and outputs bobSignedTxSignature,bobSignedTxSignerPublicKey then returns it to Alice.
+Bob signs with the signatureCosignatureTransaction and outputs bobSignedTxSignature, bobSignedTxSignerPublicKey then returns these to Alice.
-If Bob can align all the signatures, Bob can also make the announcement without having to return it to Alice.
+If Bob can create all of the signatures then Bob can also make the announcement without having to return it to Alice.

 ## 12.3 Announcement by Alice

-Alice receives bobSignedTxSignature,bobSignedTxSignerPublicKey from Bob.
+Alice receives bobSignedTxSignature, bobSignedTxSignerPublicKey from Bob.
 Also, prepare a signedPayload created by Alice herself in advance.

 ```js
 signedHash = sym.Transaction.createTransactionHash(